MartinPuda/raytracing/README.md

 base < rectangles < box

 ### In progress:
-* buffimage has fixed size
 * performance

 ## License

-Copyright © 2023
+Copyright © 2023 Martin Půda

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at